skphy/Makefile/README.md

 **how to create a make file for a C or a Fortran project?**

-    1. just read makefile.rst for the instructions,
+    -- just read makefile.rst for the instructions,

-    OR
-    2. read the html file by downloading and opening in your browser, a very nice and cool explanation.
+    -- OR read the html file by downloading and opening in your browser, a very nice and cool explanation.

-    skumar, 2021

-    Adapted from the link: https://cs.colby.edu/maxwell/courses/tutorials/maketutor/

 Automatic creation
 ------------------